open-mv-sandbox/stewart/docs/src/stewart/your-first-actor.md

 You can send a `Signal` from anywhere on the same thread, it does not have to happen during actor processing.

-## Creating and processing a `World`
+## Creating and processing a world

-To put it all together, you need to have a `World` to add your actor to.
+To put it all together, you need to have a world to add your actor to.
-After signalling your actor, it will then be processed when calling `process` on the `World`.
+After signalling your actor, it will then be processed when calling `process` on the world.

 ```rust
 fn main() -> Result<(), Error> {